Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Three Types of JCAS Systems

 \subsection{Radar-Centric Design: Realizing Communication in Primary Radar Systems}

 Radar systems, particularly military radar, have the extraordinary capability of long-range operation, up to hundreds of kilometers.
-Therefore, a major advantage of implementing communication in radar systems is the possibility of achieving very long range communications, with much lower latency compared to satellite communications.
+Therefore, a major advantage of implementing communication in radar systems is the possibility of achieving long-range communications, with much lower latency compared to satellite communications.
 However, the achievable data rates for such systems are typically limited, due to the inherent limitation in the radar waveform.
-In \cite{RN13}, authors implemented a combined radar and communication system based on a software defined radar platform, in which the radar pulses are used for communication.
-Research work in \cite{RN15} and \cite{RN66} shows that, communication network establishment can be possible for both static and moving radars used in the military and aviation domains.
+In \cite{RN13}, authors implemented a combined radar and communication system based on a software-defined radar platform, in which the radar pulses are used for communication.
+Research work in \cite{RN15} and \cite{RN66} shows that communication network establishment can be possible for both static and moving radars used in the military and aviation domains.
 Adaptive transmit signals from airborne radar mounted unmanned vehicles can also be used to simultaneously sense a scene and communicate sensed data to a receiver at the ground base station.
 The objective of such systems is to establish low latency, secure and long-range communications on top of existing radar systems.
 Such JCAS systems have been mainly called as dual-function radar-communications (DFRC).

-Realization of communication in radar systems needs to be based on either pulsed or continuous-wave radar signals.
+Realization of communication in radar systems has traditionally been based on either pulsed or continuous-wave radar signals.
 Hence information embedding is one of the major challenges.
-For example, in \cite{7455269}, random step frequency signal is used in designing a JCAS system where the carrier frequency of the radar signal is used for modulating communication information.
-In \cite{RN16}, the authors showed that the quasi-orthogonal multicarrier linear frequency modulation-continuous phase modulation (LFM-CPM) waveform radiated by a MIMO radar can be applied for communications with multiple users.
+For example, in \cite{7455269}, a random step frequency signal is used in designing a JCAS system where the carrier frequency of the radar signal is used for modulating communication information.
+In \cite{RN16}, the authors show that the quasi-orthogonal multicarrier linear frequency modulation-continuous phase modulation (LFM-CPM) waveform radiated by a MIMO radar can be applied for communications with multiple users.
 For more information on embedding communication information to radar signals, the readers can refer to \cite{Hassanien_2019} which provides an excellent review on this topic.